What is Polycystic Ovarian Syndrome (PCOS)?

 – Blood tests: to measure hormone levels.
 This testing can exclude possible causes of menstrual abnormalities or androgen excess that mimics PCOS.
 Additional blood testing to measure glucose tolerance and fasting cholesterol and triglyceride levels may also be done.

-- An ultrasound: to checks the appearance of your ovaries and the thickness of the lining of your uterus.
-A wandlike device (transducer) is placed in your vagina (transvaginal ultrasound).
-The transducer emits sound waves that are translated into images on a computer screen.
+– Transvaginal ultrasound: to checks the appearance of the ovaries and the thickness of the lining of the uterus.

 Treatment for PCOS focuses on managing the individual concerns, such as infertility, hirsutism, acne or obesity.
 Specific treatment might involve lifestyle changes or medication.